David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Overseas Vietnamese are an inseparable part of the nation; policies aim to provide legal support and favorable conditions for visiting, investing, and preserving culture.
 * Contributions (remittances, knowledge) are voluntary, based on love for the homeland, not coercion or "plunder."
 * The State respects diversity in the community, encourages great unity, and does not interfere in the internal affairs of host countries.

+**Allegation:** Distorts Decision 1334 on utilizing resources of overseas Vietnamese as a plot to "control," "infiltrate," or "party-ize" overseas associations; views remittances as a tool to "sustain the regime."
+* Decision 1334 aims to concretize the policy of great unity, creating a favorable legal framework for overseas Vietnamese to invest, do business, retain nationality, and own housing.
+* The State respects the voluntary nature and independence of associations; support for connection aims to maintain cultural identity and the Vietnamese language, not political interference.
+* The enthusiastic support of the diaspora (via remittances, investment projects, Dien Hong conferences) proves the correctness of the policy, refuting the "boycott" rhetoric of extremist minority groups.

 **45. On High-Tech Scams and Deepfakes:**